 Staking has the potential to stop the roots spreading as the tree no longer relies on the roots to to support itself, which is why you shouldn’t stake a plant forever.
 As mine is an indoor plant, I don’t think its as much of an issue, although I’ll still check it and would rather not have the stakes in the pot.
 If your FLF is leaning or needs staking, check out this post which has some great tips to get the trunk to grow thicker and stronger more naturally.

 In the last month or so, I started noticing some lighter discolouration on some of the lower leaves of my FLF, combined with some tiny egg-like white dots along the spines of the leaves (top and bottom sides).
 After much Googling and analyzing my Fiddle Leaf Fig, I came to the conclusion it must be Spider Mites!
 They are teeny tiny spider-like mites that are barely viewable with the naked eye.
 In bright daylight I could just make out a few spider-like moving dots, and some very small webs where the leaf stems meet the trunk.

 Spider Mites like to eat the leaves, and consequently there were some lighter patches forming on some of the leaves.
 It took probably a few weeks to rid my plant of the mites (and I have no idea how they got there!)

-If you need any more advice or info on your Fiddle Leaf Fig, check out my other posts- Growing and Pruning Your Fiddle Leaf Fig, and How to Grow a Fiddle Leaf Fig from Bush to Tree.
+If you need any more advice or info on your Fiddle Leaf Fig or you are noticing that your Fiddle Leaf Fig has Leaf Damage, check out my other posts- Growing and Pruning Your Fiddle Leaf Fig, and How to Grow a Fiddle Leaf Fig from Bush to Tree.
 Or if you have any questions on fertilizing, staking, spider mites and repotting (or anything else!), feel free to leave a comment below and I’ll get back to you!

 Find me on Bloglovin’ – I’d love your support!